godswillumukoro/100-days-of-code-part-2/daily-log.md

 1. Wrote some JavaScript

-2. Researched on many-many relationship data model, Role-based user authorization in Firebase
+2. Researched on many-many relationship data model and Role-based authorization in Firebase

 3. Spent 35 minutes hacking on RPG by @freecodecamp